mrworf/photoframe/README.md

 ### Option 1 - Hard but fast
 Install vmware player, run ubuntu on your computer and then attach the memory card to your computer.
 It should be recognized and allow you to edit the `/etc/network/interfaces` file located on the SD card.
 This method retains all work you've done.

 ### Option 2 - Easy but slow
 Start over from step 1 and install your distribution of choice on the memory card

+## I want it to auto-update

+Easy, just schedule a cronjob to run `update.sh`.
+It will use git to update (if there are changes) as well as restart the service if it has updated.
+Ideally you run this once a week.

 # todo

 Tracks ideas and improvements planned.
 No specific timeframe is mentioned, but the order of things should be fairly true

 - Create RPi3 image with photoframe
-- Make photoframe self-updating using git
-- Enhance web interface
 - Timezone control from web UI
 - Make photo sources modular (allow multiple Google Photos)
 - More services: Instagram, Amazon, ...